 - You’ve been gifted over 75 premium video courses

 - You’ve been gifted $3,186.15 worth of premium video courses

 There are probably dozens of other ways for you to state this overwhelming value proposition.

 Another opportunity for spelling out overwhelming value exists around marketing a gold membership to the International Ceramic Arts Network (ICAN), which sells for just $12.97 per month.
 This is actually an amazing membership product that includes membership to four digital libraries, two print magazines, two tablet magazines and a bundle of standard membership benefits, formally known as Potters Council, which now makes up the standard membership package for ICAN.

-When you add up the cost of the individual subscriptions to the four digital libraries, two print editions, two tablet additions and standard membership, it amounts to $32.87 per month.
-This compares very favorably to the gold membership monthly price of just $12.97 – a savings of 60% off the individual memberships and additions, if purchased separately.
+When you add up the cost of the individual subscriptions to the four digital libraries, two print editions, two tablet editions, and standard membership, it amounts to $32.87 per month.
+This compares very favorably to the gold membership monthly price of just $12.97 – a savings of 60% off the individual memberships and editions if purchased separately.

 Once again, a savvy copywriter in subscription marketing would be thinking about headlines that might include: